NC STATE UNIVERSITY NCSU Libraries

 [ more ]

-The Facebook photo albums listed below have slide sets with background information on InsideWood, including hints and cautions about searching the IW database.
+The Facebook photo albums listed below have slide sets with background information on InsideWood, including hints and cautions about searching the database.
 They are public and you do not need to belong to Facebook to view them.
 Links to them are below

-"About InsideWood" with information on source of the data and the images, how to export descriptions, caveats about database content.
+"About InsideWood" with information on source of the data and the images, how to export descriptions, and caveats about database content.

 "InsideWood Notes.
 27 March 2010" with some more cautions and reminders about coding, e.g. vessel-ray parenchyma pits.